David Whitehead (Australian Army officer): Early life and First World War

 Born on 30 September 1896 in Leith, Scotland, David Whitehead enlisted in the Australian Army as a cadet lieutenant in the Permanent Force on 1 September 1913.
 He received officer training at Royal Military College, Duntroon in Canberra and was commissioned as an officer on 4 April 1916.
 During his time at Duntroon, Whitehead earned the nickname of "Torpy", in reference to the Whitehead torpedo, and the sobriquet stuck with him for the remainder of his life.
 Upon graduation Whitehead was seconded to the Australian Imperial Force (AIF) in France where he commanded the 23rd Machine Gun Company from April 1917 until he was made adjutant of the 3rd Machine Gun Battalion in July 1918.
 He was awarded the Military Cross in September 1918 for leading a battery of eight machine guns under heavy fire during an attack in late August.

 Between the wars

-With the war now over due to the armistice with Germany in November 1918, Whitehead left the full-time army after returning to Australia the following year, but continued to serve in the part-time Citizens Military Forces (CMF).
+With the war now over due to the armistice with Germany in November 1918, Whitehead left the full-time army after returning to Australia the following year, but continued to serve in the part-time Citizen Military Forces (CMF).
 He held a number of regimental positions, and was promoted to lieutenant colonel and command of the 1st Machine Gun Regiment in October 1937.